Pennsylvania might not have the biggest bucks in the United States, but we sure do love our deer hunting.

 Pennsylvania is divided into 23 wildlife management units, with hunting seasons and bag limits varying across these WMU lines.
 Pennsylvania hunters can only take one antlered deer per year statewide, while each antlerless license or permit allows for an antlerless deer.

-The Pennsylvania deer season kicks off with an archery-only season, beginning on September 19 in select WMUs and October 3 statewide in 2021.
-Archery season closes in a portion of the state until the 2-week firearm season opens on November 28, with the first week being an "antlered deer only" period in much of the state.
+The Pennsylvania deer season kicks off with an archery-only season, beginning on September in select WMUs and early October statewide.
+Archery season closes in a portion of the state until the two-week firearm season opens in late November, with the first week being an "antlered deer only" period in much of the state.
 Pennsylvania also has special muzzleloader, youth, and late archery seasons.

 Pennsylvania deer hunters can also apply for deer management assistance program (DMAP) tags for antlerless deer, which allow them to take additional deer on participating private lands to help landowners better manage their properties.